 It all starts at your YouTube channel, where you’ll upload your video.
-It can be set as public and drive organic visualization on top of your campaign or as unlisted and only accessible as an ad.
+Most businesses use their channel as a video portfolio or video hosting solution, but your videos there can be set as public and drive organic views on top of your campaign, or as unlisted and only accessible as an ad.

 As with any video, you’ll need to enhance all the components, not only the audiovisual aspects: title, description, and thumbnail should be up to par too.

 It comes down to a simple question: what do you want the audience to do after watching your ad?

 The platform already permits advertisers to set focus on sales, leads, website traffic, product and brand consideration, and brand awareness and reach.
 As expected, this will most likely dictate the type of YouTube advertising you’ll be setting up.